cryptape/dapp-demos/pet-shop/README.md

 App.contracts.Adoption = new nervos.appchain.Contract(AdoptionArtifact.abi, contract_address)
 ```

-Create contract instance by using abi and deployed contract address.
+Create contract instance by using abi and deployed contract address.

 ### Getting The Adopted Pets and Updating The UI